werbenhu/eventbus/README.md

 ```

 ### Using the global singleton object of EventBus
-To make it more convenient to use EventBus, here is a global singleton object of EventBus.
-The channel inside this object is unbuffered.
-By directly using `eventbus.Subscribe()`, `eventbus.Publish()`, `eventbus.PublishSync()`, and `eventbus.Unsubscribe()`, the corresponding methods of this singleton object will be called.
+To make it more convenient to use EventBus, there is a global singleton object for EventBus.
+You can initialize this singleton object by calling `eventbus.InitSingleton()`.
+The internal channel of this object is unbuffered, and you can directly use eventbus.Subscribe(), eventbus.Publish(), and eventbus.Unsubscribe() to call the corresponding methods of the singleton object.

 ```go
 func handler(topic string, payload int) {